 - A 2% stamp duty is levied on all i) sales and ii) registration of real estate;

 - A custom duty of 5% is levied on the cost of imported goods.
-A higher rate of 125% and 100% are levied on vice goods such as alcohol and cigarettes.
+A higher rate of 125% and 100% are levied on alcohol and cigarettes respectively;

 Miscellaneous tax matters

-- Bahrain companies are required to file an estimated income tax declaration by the 15th day of the third month of the tax year;
+- Bahrain companies are required to file tax returns quarterly before the last day of the month following the end of the tax period;

-- All resident companies must also submit audited financial statements to the authorities, as required by Law 26 of the 1996 Bahrain Commercial Companies Law;
+- All companies are also required to submit audited financial statements to the authorities within 6 months of the company’s financial year-end, as required by Law 26 of the 1996 Bahrain Commercial Companies Law;

 - All goods imported into the Bahrain require customs clearance through the Directorate General of Customs which may only be obtained upon payment of the applicable customs duty.
 If an importer fails to settle the duty, the Bahrain customs are authorized to sell the goods to recover the due amount;

-- Bahrain has Double Taxation Avoidance Agreements (DTA) with 35 countries including: i) China ii) India iii) Canada iv) Germany and v) Ireland, and a free trade agreement with the USA;
+- Bahrain has Double Taxation Avoidance Agreements (DTA) with over 40 countries including: i) China ii) India iii) Canada iv) Germany and v) Ireland, in addition to a free trade agreement signed with the USA;

-- There is a 1% monthly penalty for failure to file and pay taxes.
+- There is a monthly penalty 1% for failure to file and pay taxes on time.

-- Healy Consultants assists our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparation of financial accounting records and iv) preparing forecasts, budgets, and sensitivity analysis;
+- Healy Consultants Group is able to assist our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparation of financial accounting records and iv) preparing forecasts, budgets, and sensitivity analysis;

 - It is important our Clients’ are aware of their personal and corporate tax obligations in their country of residence and domicile; and they will fulfil those obligations annually.
-Let us know if you need Healy Consultants’ help to clarify your annual reporting obligations.
+Let us know if you need Healy Consultants Group’s assistance to clarify your annual reporting obligations.